maybenotconnor/decanlys-hugo-webpage/content/_index.md

 # Decisions based on Analytics.

-Companies are making important choices based on hunches every day.
-We use facts.
+Every day, businesses make decisions based on assumptions.
+We do the math.